Updated: May 12

 Choking, slapping, punching … kicking

 You can be angry without being aggressive.
 In a future post, I will explore the effective use of anger management strategies to reduce the likelihood of aggressive behaviors.
 The list of aggressive behaviors provided is not exhaustive.
 There are other ways in which aggressive behaviors manifest.
-What are some of the methods you have seen others use to express aggression?
+For example, what are some of the methods you have seen others use to express aggression?

 P.S.
 Anger is not necessarily a negative emotion.
 It's how one expresses anger that may be problematic.
 Anger management is not about eliminating anger; instead, it's about learning proper self-regulation.